srdusr/dotfiles/README.md

         # Check for paths that should go to the repository root
         case "$f" in
             common/*|linux/*|macos/*|windows/*|profile/*|README.md)
-                # If path already looks like a repo path, use it as is
                 echo "$f"
                 return
                 ;;
-            # Otherwise, convert to a relative path
             "$HOME/"*)
                 f="${f#$HOME/}"
                 ;;